Founder and Chair

-She has inspired and motivated young people to shape and develop their career through education.
-She has a vision to continue to support and help people within the community suffering from abuse which lead to joining Chameli.
+She has inspired and motivated young people to shape and develop their careers through education.
+She has a vision to continue to support and help people within the community suffering from abuse which leads to her joining Chameli.

 MEET THE TEAM

-She joined Chameli to help empower women in the Asian community, in particular Bangladeshi women, to help them find their voice and strength to protect themselves and other loved ones.
+She joined Chameli to help empower women in the Asian community and find their voice and strength to protect themselves and other loved ones.

 Shabana is an experienced accounting professional.
 After graduating from university she has been working in the world of finance for the past 8 years.
 Shabana specialises in management accounting and loves to travel.

 Her passion is to help businesses thrive and grow.
 She also takes pride in helping people less fortunate.

 Shabana has a keen interest in working with women suffering from domestic violence.
 She believes these women have a right to live free from fear and abuse.
 Her aim is to give back their independence and support them in bettering their futures.